 Tavis is a resident of Readfield, living less than a mile away from his childhood home in Winthrop.
-He and Nicole (nee Emery) Hasenfus, his wife and high school sweetheart, have a four-year-old daughter Gavia, and two sons Griffin (two) and Grafton (one).
+He and Nicole (nee Emery) Hasenfus, his wife and high school sweetheart, have three young children Gavia, Griffin and Grafton.
 Tavis is the son of David Hasenfus and Leah (nee Turner) Glazier.

 Growing up on the shore of Lake Maranacook, Tavis enjoyed all the recreational and sporting activities it provides.
 This experience helped shape his commitment to keeping Maine’s waters and woods clean and protected, so his own children, and all of Maine’s children can do the same.
-He currently serves on the board, and was the former president of, the Friends of Cobbossee Watershed, a local non-profit with this very mission.
+He served for many years on the board, and was the former president of, the Friends of Cobbossee Watershed, a local non-profit with this very mission.
 In the 130th legislative session, Tavis served on the Committee on Innovation, Development, Economic Advancement and Business.

 Tavis attended Winthrop Public Schools and is a third generation Winthrop high school graduate, class of 2006.
 As a student, he was a civic leader, being both class and student council president while excelling at football, hockey and baseball.
 Tavis graduated from the University of Maine in 2010 with a B.A. in Philosophy and minors in Ethics, Anthropology, and Religion.
 He then graduated from the University of Maine School of Law, before returning to Winthrop to work at Levey, Wagley, Putman & Eccher as an attorney.